kraflab/dsda-doom/prboom2/src/mbf21.md

 #### New DEHACKED Codepointers
 - [PR](https://github.com/kraflab/dsda-doom/pull/20)
+- All new MBF21 pointers use the new "Args" fields for params, rather than misc1/misc2 fields
 - Actor pointers:
   - **A_SpawnFacing(type, height)** -- spawns an actor of `type` at `height` z units and sets its angle to the caller's angle.
   - **A_MonsterProjectile(type, angle)** -- generic monster projectile attack; always sets `tracer` field.